knaw-huc/textsurf/README.md

 ## Security

-This webservice is **NOT** meant to be directly opened up to the internet, as it does not provide any authentication mechanism and can be easily abused as a file hosting service.
-It is intended as a backend service for dedicated frontends to communicate with.
+The webservice launches in read-only mode by default (does not allow text upload/deletion).
+Pass `--writable` to allow writing.
+In that case, the webservice is **NOT** meant to be directly opened up to the internet, as it does not provide any authentication mechanism and can be easily abused as a file hosting service.
 Make sure it is behind a firewall or on a private network segment.
-If you do expose it to the internet, make sure to launch stamd with the `--readonly` parameter.